 Before you use steam on your furniture, make sure that it won’t shrink the fabric.
 Talk to the manufacturer, supplier or read the label.

 If it says that you cannot use water-based solutions, avoid steaming.
-Contact a reputed company offering budget end of lease cleaning in Melbourne.
+Contact a reputed company offering end of lease cleaning in Melbourne.
 Their professionals are aware of the right cleaning techniques.
 If it allows you for steaming, follow the procedure given below.

 Use your steam cleaner on the furniture surface properly so that it can cover as much area as possible.
 Spend more time on those spots which are dirty.
 If there is any specific area that is hard to clean, you can use microfiber pad attachments or a scrub brush.

 Using a brush removes the dirt that the steam has loosened.
 If you don’t have a steam cleaner, you can rent it from any nearby hardware store in Melbourne.

 Use steam Iron on Your Upholstered Furniture